OpenNebula/docs/source/quick_start/usage_basics/running_kubernetes_clusters.rst

 To verify in the Sunstone GUI, open the left-hand pane, then Select **Instances** -> **Services**.
 You should see the OneKE service up and running, with its running VMs visible in the **Roles** tab.

 To verify the deployment using the command line, log in to the Front-end node as user ``oneadmin``, then run ``oneflow list``.
-In the command output, check that the State is ``RUNNING``.
+In the command output, check that the State is ``RUNNING``, as shown below.

-On the Front-end node, run:

 .. prompt:: bash $ auto